espanido

 Collect the sentence by selecting the correct words in order.

-I have vacation in March. - Translate this sentence to Spanish.
+On Thursday I'm going to the library. - Translate this sentence to Spanish.

-Usage Examples Weekdays, months, dates
+Usage Examples Dates

 • Tengo vacaciones en marzo. - I have vacation in March.